Tim Robbins: Political views

 Robbins supported Ralph Nader's 2000 presidential campaign and appeared on stage in character as Bob Roberts during the "Nader Rocks the Garden" rally at Madison Square Garden.
 In December 2007, Robbins campaigned for Senator John Edwards in the 2008 U.S. presidential election.
 He made critical statements against Hillary Clinton and the Democratic Leadership Council while introducing Bernie Sanders at a 2016 campaign stop.

 Robbins opposed the 2003 invasion of Iraq.
 In 2003, a 15th anniversary celebration of Bull Durham at the National Baseball Hall of Fame was canceled by Hall of Fame President Dale Petroskey.
 Petroskey told Robbins that his stance helped to "undermine the U.S. position, which could put our troops in even more danger".
 Durham co-star Kevin Costner defended Robbins and Sarandon: "I think Tim and Susan's courage is the type of courage that makes our democracy work.
 Pulling back this invite is against the whole principle about what we fight for and profess to be about."

-In 2023, Robbins criticized COVID-19 lockdowns, arguing they undermined freedom of speech and freedom of assembly.
-Robbins added that his villainous character in the television series Silo, a "leader who crushes any dissent or protest with swift violence", was inspired by pro-lockdown politicians.
+In early 2023, Robbins criticized COVID-19 lockdowns and argued that strict COVID protocols should no longer be in place on film sets.